-So if you really want a course featured on Udemy for Business that people like, trying balancing the course length with quality content delivery.
+So if you really want a course featured on Business that people like, try balancing the course length with quality content delivery.

-Another complaint is that for certain topics there is not a lot of choices.
-So one idea is that you may wish to find a niche business, tech or personal development topic.
+Another complaint is that for certain topics there are not a lot of choices.
+So one idea is that you may wish to find a niche business, tech, or personal development topic.

 Udemy for Business raises the bar for online instructors.
 But it provides a potentially interesting added revenue stream, exposing your course to a sophisticated audience.
 You have to meet Udemy’s criteria, but that’s not so bad – it gives you the right things to strive for in your course creation.
-You don’t have to be hugely successful to be on Udemy for Business.
 You can find a niche and do well.